farismfirdaus/farismfirdaus/README.md

 ### I'm a Student and a Developer!

 - 🔭 Currently brewing magic at [Bukalapak](https://www.bukalapak.com/) and [Bersinar Project](http://bersinarproject.com/)
-- 🦟 First year student at Bina Nusantara University
+- 🦟 Second year student at Bina Nusantara University

 ### Connect with me: